|

 Aloe brevifolia Miller 1771 Syn.
 A. perfoliata, A. prolifera

 The compact 5in rosettes offset to form dense clumps.
-The triangular leaves have teeth on their margins and sometimes on their surface.
+The triangular succulent leaves have teeth on their margins and sometimes on their surface.
 The inflorescence is a raceme of tubular orange flowers.

 Native to the Western Cape of South Africa.
 Undemanding in cultivation.